 - Decisions to reoccupy a building will be made by the agencies identified in paragraph (3) above or by the Critical Incident Management Team.
 The primary consideration for reoccupying, after consulting with additional resources, will be the safety of the occupants.

-- In the event of a crisis incident, the Assistant Vice President and Director of the Department of Public Safety or designee will notify the Vice President for Student Life, who will convene the Critical Incident Management Team (CIMT).
+- In the event of a crisis incident, the Assistant Vice President and Director of the Department of Public Safety or designee will notify the Senior Vice President for Finance and Operations, who will convene the Critical Incident Management Team (CIMT).
 The CIMT is comprised of members from University administration and selected department heads.
 The CIMT will be assembled to address the immediate crisis and will disband when the crisis has ended and normal operating systems are in place.

 - The Critical Incident Management Team (CIMT) consists of:

 - Vice President for Student Life: Provides liaison with the President and vice presidents for reporting the status of the recovery operation and on student matters.